 Symmetric key cryptography uses a single key to encrypt and decrypt a message.
 If someone uses a single key to encrypt a message he or she must find a secure means of transmitting the key to the receiver for decryption.
 You can protect a secret key by wrapping it under the public key(s) of its intended recipient(s) so only the intended recipient(s) can unwrap it using their corresponding private key(s).
 An alternative way to share a secret key is by using a key agreement.
 A key agreement is a process used by two or more parties to agree upon a shared secret key without exchanging any secret information.

-classes are central
+The Cipher and KeyGenerator classes are central

 to data encryption and decryption.
 The following pseudo code segments outline

-how you would use these and other javax.crypto
+how you would use these and other javax.crypto classes to encrypt

 and decrypt a short text string.